AcademySoftwareFoundation/OpenImageIO/src/doc/texturesys.rst

 ---------------------

 Calls to `get_texture_handle()`, when passing a UDIM pattern filename, will always succeed.
-But withing knowing a specific u and v, it has no way to know that the concrete file you will eventually ask for would not succeed, so this handle is for the overall
+But without knowing a specific u and v, it has no way to know that the concrete file you will eventually ask for would not succeed, so this handle is for the overall
 "virtual" texture atlas.